The Practical Guide to MCP Auth: Identity, Control & Agent Permissions

 Build systems where permissions flow from relationships, not hardcoded tokens. - Ask your agents what they’re seeing

 Log context.
 Inspect planned actions.
-Make runtime decisions based on what agents intend, not just what they execute. - Ensure all MCP local servers are sandboxed
+Make runtime decisions based on what agents intend, not just what they execute. - Sandbox/Containerize Local MCP Servers

-Use Docker, Portainer, or other virtualization technologies to ensure your MCP local servers are run in isolation and don’t have access to the host’s filesystem.
+Use Docker, Portainer, or other virtualization technologies to run your MCP local servers in isolation and restrict their access to the host’s filesystem.
 A major benefit of remote MCPs is that you don’t need to worry about file system access. - Consider using an MCP Security Gateway

 As discussed in the above section, middleware is your friend when it comes to MCP security.
 Consider using a gateway like MCP Manager to help secure, log, and monitor agent <> server activity.